rogerkeays/vimliner/README.md

 **Goals** include a countdown field which is either the number of remaining tasks, or an `>` arrow, which means *in progress*.
 E.g.

-    watch the cities of gold : 19
-    conquer the world : >
+    find all the super mario world exits : 19 conquer the world : >

 Of course, you can use whatever tags and symbols you like for any purpose and query for those entries using `:Filter` and `:Find`.